Crank Arm Lengths

-I used 170mm cranks for years until starting this research 5 years ago, realised they were too long and swapped for 165mm.
-I took a short time to establish a suitable new saddle height, then really started to appreciate the change with a noticeable improvement to lower back discomfort on the bike and hill climbing ability.
+I used 170mm cranks for years until starting this research in 2010, realised they were too long and swapped for 165mm.
+I made what I now know to be the mistake of modifying my saddle height at the same time and took a short time to get it back to where it should be.
+I then really started to appreciate the change with a noticeable improvement to lower back discomfort on the bike and hill climbing ability.
 Subsequent experimentation with 167.5mm initially looked promising during rides up to 50-60 miles, but uncharacteristic cramping and inferior climbing over longer hillier rides soon pushed me back onto 165mm.
 The formula above applied to my own leg lengths suggest 166.6mm cranks!
 I Looked to see if Rotor Rings would ameliorate the downside of longer cranks, but concluded not, cranks are cranks.

 On the Road Indicators.

 You feel your upper body 'bobbing' vertically when spinning fast and lightly loaded.